samirak93/iCXMedia_DS/readme.md

 clusters), `Silhouette score`.

-Then we can plot the dendogram and visualize the agglomerative clustering of the data.
+Then we can plot the dendrogram and visualize the agglomerative clustering of the data.

 ```
 plt.figure(figsize=(15, 15))